Painting contractors in

 Frequently Asked Questions

-Do painters need a license to work in Bloomington, Indiana?
+Do I need a license to work as a painter in Bloomington, IN?

-Indiana does not require state contractor licensing for painters, but painters must register as Home Improvement Contractors with the Indiana Attorney General for jobs over $150.
-EPA lead-safe certification required for pre-1978 homes per federal regulations.
+Indiana does not require state licensing for painters, but you must register as a home improvement contractor with the Indiana Attorney General's office for any work over $150, which requires insurance and bonding.

 Painting contractors in Bloomington